William “Bomani” Bagley with his Bo staff

 Engaging the community, promotion and marketing like any other business is necessary.
 The list goes on, but suffice to say we know this business, and also know there are things always we can do better and to learn.

 The NBL admittedly is in an embryonic state.
 Well, so is everything at some point, correct?
 We need fighters (we don’t use the term “players” in the NBL) and to build out our pricey uniforms.
 Our first exhibition game, USA vs. Mexico, will cost around $75,000 to produce and is scheduled for the Summer of 2021.
 One year late due to Covid.

 More true life action (once the virus situation concludes) and games are coming with your support, as we raise funds in a very flexible way: with ownership shares of the NBL available or as a tax deductible donation.
 We suggest you read further, but to make a tax deductible donation please click here .

 Please click this ( “https://bangball.org/investors/“) to open this page for more info.

 Our merchandising company Bushido84 will soon sell our Helmets, Bo Staffs, and BangBall footballs, in addition to its current mix of warrior clothing.
 Revenue from these sales will also provide the League with support.

-We have a production deal with a major streaming (broadcast via the internet) company to broadcast our games.
+We seek a production deal with a major streaming (broadcast via the internet) company to broadcast our games.
 Green lighting this proposal is pending more real life examples of game and fighter action.